oslabs-beta/Zusty/README.md

 # Zusty

 Zusty is a Zustand Dev Tool designed to facilitate the debugging of state management in your applications.
 It provides state snapshots, action logs, render time metrics, and a component tree showing which components are using state.
-With this infomration at hand debugging your Zustand code is easy!
+With this information at hand debugging your Zustand code is easy!

 ## Installation